"Death Metal was never meant to be pretty, baby!"

 - California: A mixture of brutal, riff-oriented material that eschews leads in favor of a massive sea of winding, interconnected riffs building off one another, and melodic proggy tech that carries heavy late-era Death influences, with many of the former bands gradually turning into the latter.
 Notable bands include Deeds of Flesh, Disgorge, Decrepit Birth, Arkaik, Severed Savior, and Odious Mortem.

 - Sweden: Raw, punkish material with a darkly melodic undertone and frequent doom influences, as well as a trademark "chainsaw" guitar tone.
 Some acts also helped give birth to death 'n roll by way of infusing their music with hard rock elements.
+Three certain bands from Gothenburg partly eschewed brutality in favor of melody, thus creating and estabilishing a more melodic approach to death metal.
 Notable bands include Entombed, Dismember, Grave, Unleashed, God Macabre, and Carnage.

 - Finland: Dark and doomy material with a focus on creepy atmospheric sections and occasional bits of eerie melody.
 Notable bands include Amorphis (early material), Demilich, Demigod, Convulse, Sentenced (early material), and Adramelech.